achyudh/handsfreed/README.md

     The daemon will start listening for commands from `handsfreectl`.

 3.  **Control with `handsfreectl`:**
     Use the [`handsfreectl`](https://github.com/achyudh/handsfreectl) CLI to start/stop transcription and check the status of the daemon.
-You must install it separately.

 ## Configuration